GET THE LATEST STATE LEGISLATIVE RESULTS HERE. x

 Because they hold a supermajority — more than a two-thirds majority in each Kansas state chamber — the rightwing has the power to override Governor Laura Kelly’s vetoes.
 Rightwing lawmakers have used that power to override eight of Kelly’s 17 vetoes in the 2023 legislative session.

-We see a path to breaking this supermajority by flipping two seats in the House.
+The path to breaking this supermajority would flip two seats in the House or three seats in the Senate.
 This would unlock more of Governor Kelly’s ability to block the rightwing’s extremist agenda.

 THE STAKES